 All ground (ASPRS Class 2) LiDAR data inside of the collected inland breaklines were then classified to water (ASPRS Class 9) using TerraScan macro functionality.
-A buffer of three feet was also used around each hydro-flattened feature.
-These points were moved from ground (ASPRS Class 2) to ignored ground (ASPRS Class 10).

 The breakline files were then translated to Esri file geodatabase format using Esri conversion tools.